 What is Smart Signage?

-Smart signage is an umbrella term that covers a number of different types of sign technology that can deliver an augmented experience to customers through the use of QR (Quick Response) codes and NFC (Near Field Communication) shortwave radio transmissions chips.
-Smart signs work smarter not harder to engage your potential audience and provide them with answers to questions about your product that they may not even know they had.
-AR (Augmented Reality) immersion experiences have been in development and showing up in products since the mid-90s so they are not really new.
-However, the vast number of people who carry smartphones with them on a daily basis is a relatively new phenomenon which puts AR experiences into the hands of a large percentage of customers who may be interacting with your product or service on each day.
+Smart signage is an umbrella term that covers different types of sign technology that can deliver an augmented experience to customers.
+This type of signage uses QR (Quick Response) codes and NFC (Near Field Communication) shortwave radio transmissions chips.
+Smart signs work smarter, not harder, to engage your potential audience and provide them with answers to questions about your product.
+AR (Augmented Reality) immersion experiences have been in development and have been around since the 90’s.
+However, the vast number of people who carry smartphones with them on a daily basis is a relatively new phenomenon.
+This puts AR experiences into the hands of a large percentage of customers who may be interacting with your product or service each day.